fabriziowho/full-stack-webapi-k8s/README.md

 ---

-## b.
-Deploy Helm Chart App via Argo CD 🐙
+## Deploy Helm Chart App via Argo CD 🐙

 Argo CD will manage the deployment of the Helm chart, ensuring a smooth CI/CD pipeline.